Kailash Mansarovar Yatra via Lhasa

 Lake Manasarovar

 Lake Manasarovar is venerated as a source of purity and life, making it ideal for ritual bathing, meditation, and offering prayers.
 It is believed to cleanse sins and bestow blessings.
-Visitors also have the chance to glimpse Lake Rakshastal, which carries associations with the mythological figure Ravana.
+Visitors also have the opportunity to glimpse Lake Rakshastal, which is associated with the mythological figure Ravana.

 Mount Kailash Kora